 Station toilets will be available at Keighley, Oxenhope and Haworth.
 Toilets will be cleaned at regular intervals.
 Due to the layout of the carriages, there are no toilets onboard the train.

 Will the shop & café be open

 Our usual cafes and shops will not be open, however a pop-up café will be available at Haworth and the Shop will be open and the Kiosk at Keighley will be open.
 There is a good selection of gifts available to buy and we would ask that you pay by contactless card where possible.
 Refreshments include, pre-prepared sandwiches, hot and cold drinks and snacks.

 Every purchase made helps us to continue to care for the Railway.

 Which stations will be open?

-Steam trains will depart from Oxenhope and Keighley Stations for a full round trip.
+Steam trains will depart from Haworth and Keighley Stations for a full round trip.
 You’ll be able to disembark at Oxenhope, but the Exhibition Shed is closed and you will be unable to leave the platform as the locomotive runs round the train.

-To adhere to government advice no other stations will be open but we’ll slow the train down whilst passing through.
+No other stations will be open but the train may down whilst passing through.

 Are the RAIL STORY museums open?

 The Vintage Carriages Trust and Bahamas Locomotive Society Accredited Museums at Ingrow Station will be open between 11:00-16:00.
 Entry to both museums is £5.00 for adults, £4.00 for concessions, and £3.00 for accompanied children.